junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 > Obi-Wan takes more and more interest in Anakin, learn more about him and his past and ideation (Anakin talk about his childhood and why his interest in art), the two of them talk more, learn about each other more, start join rebellion meetings (start with only listen at outer rim, not speak), start secretly training Anakin properly, teach him use weapons and Force power.

-*Maybe that's a bad idea,* Obi-Wan's mind wanders off.
-Now that he's back in the Upper Level again, sitting in the council room of the Imperial Palace, surrounded by shiny reflective walls and pillars, his mind clears. *God, what has him been thinking lately?* But maybe, maybe Anakin does have a point, instead of being clearer, his mind might just be more clouded when he's up here.
+*Maybe that's a bad idea.* Obi-Wan's mind wanders off.
+Now that he's back in the Upper Level again, sitting in the council room of the Imperial Palace, surrounded by shiny reflective walls and pillars, his mind clears. *God, what has he been thinking lately?* But maybe, maybe Anakin does have a point; instead of being clearer, his mind might just be more clouded when he's up here.
 It's so bright, with so much refined civility from everyone, he just can't see anything anymore.

 "Do you have any findings during your investigation in the Lower Level, Master Kenobi?"
-Emperor Palpatine directly addresses him suddenly.
+Emperor Palpatine suddenly addresses him directly.

 Obi-Wan is startled slightly, not expecting to be called out.
 "Nothing, my Lord," he answers too quickly, having to take a second to calm his breath, and then adding some more notes.
 "The people who created those art -- I mean, the disrespectful smudges and scrawls -- are very slippery and difficult to keep track of.
-I'm doing my best, and I will ensure to let Your Majesty know any progress when I have them."
+I'm doing my best, and I will ensure to let Your Majesty know any progress when I have it."

 "Maybe I should tend to the matter personally," Count Dooku comments on the side grimly.
 "Not to suggest your incompetence, Master Kenobi, but perhaps you can use some backup and support."

 Obi-Wan answers hastily but carefully.
 "The proposal is appreciated, Count Dooku, but I believe that should not be necessary.
-I'm sure there are more urgent and higher priority tasks in the Galaxy that require your attention.
+I'm sure there are more urgent and higher-priority tasks in the Galaxy that require your attention.
 I wouldn't think running around in those tiny dirty alleys would be the best use of your time.
-But I will guarantee to report to this meeting any and all threat to the Empire, as soon as I find any."
+But I will guarantee to report to this meeting any and all threats to the Empire, as soon as I find any."

 "Yes, you will," Count Dooku presses.

 Emperor Palpatine pins his gaze on Obi-Wan for a second longer, before shifting to ask about the next pressing issue.
 While Count Dooku's eyes stay even longer.

-Obi-Wan feels as if he's a fly caught by a spider net, or choked and strangled on the throat by the bare stare.
+Obi-Wan feels as if he's a fly caught by a spider net, or choked and strangled at the throat by the bare stare.
 His chest has barely enough air for him to breathe and survive the meeting.

 He regrets coming in person.

-After spending a whole week in the Lower Level, it's Anakin who suggested him go back to the Upstairs, just in case his absence has raised any suspicion.
+After spending a whole week in the Lower Level, it's Anakin who suggested he go back to the Upstairs, just in case his absence had raised any suspicion.
 But the lack of progress is equally suspicious.
-It's unlike him to not able to capture a fugitive for this long, let alone just someone residing within Coruscant.
-Obi-Wan can't help but wonders how much further he can keep testing Palpatine and Dooku's patience.
+It's unlike him not to be able to capture a fugitive for this long, let alone just someone residing within Coruscant.
+Obi-Wan can't help but wonder how much further he can keep testing Palpatine and Dooku's patience.

 They're running out of time.

 <br>

-Obi-Wan finds Anakin again, at the back alley opposite to the bar.
+Obi-Wan finds Anakin again, in the back alley opposite the bar.
 The boy is painting a rainbow wing when Obi-Wan approaches him.
-He's humming some tune off-keys.
+He's humming some tune off-key.

 "Are you not going to escape?"
 Obi-Wan asks on purpose.